hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 <details>
 <summary>Click to reveal the answer</summary>

-**Recommended caching strategy:**  **Write-around**
+**Recommended caching strategy:**  **Write-around** in combination with **read-through** and **cache-aside**

 **Explanation:**
-The number of write operations (incoming transactions) far exceeds the number of reads (account holders checking their balance or history).
-Each transaction is unique and typically not accessed immediately — many will never be accessed at all.
+The number of write operations (incoming money-transactions) far exceeds the number of reads (account holders checking their balance or history).
+Each money-transaction is unique and typically not accessed immediately — many will never be accessed at all.
 Caching all of these writes would quickly fill the cache with data that’s unlikely to be reused.

 **Why write-around?**
 Write-around writes directly to the authoritative data source and avoids caching data unless it’s later read.
 This keeps the cache reserved for frequently-read data (like account balances), improving overall efficiency.

+**Why read-through and cache-aside?**
+Once a money transaction is recorded in a banking system, it will never be altered or deleted.
+The application therefore doesn’t need complex decisions about what and when to cache.
+With **read-through**, only money transactions that are actually requested will be cached, and the cache is populated automatically on a miss.

+For the current balance (derived from all money transactions), a **cache-aside** strategy is typically used: the application computes or fetches the balance from the authoritative data source, stores it in the cache, and invalidates or updates that cache entry when new transactions are written.

 **Why not write-through or write-back?**
 - **Write-through** would push every transaction into the cache, wasting memory and evicting more relevant data.